2024–25 Fordham Rams men's basketball team

 The 2024–25 Fordham Rams men's basketball team represented Fordham University during the 2024–25 NCAA Division I men's basketball season.
-The Rams, led by third-year head coach Keith Urgo, played their home games at Rose Hill Gymnasium in the Bronx, New York as a member of the Atlantic 10 Conference (A-10).
+The Rams, led by third-year head coach Keith Urgo, played their home games at Rose Hill Gymnasium in the Bronx, New York as a member of the Atlantic 10 Conference.
+They finished the season 12–21, 3–15 in A-10 play to finish in last place.
+They upset Rhode Island in the A-10 tournament before losing to George Washington.

+Following the season, the school fired head coach Keith Urgo.
+A month later, the school was sanctioned by the NCAA for recruiting violations committed by Urgo.
+The school was forced to vacate wins across the 2022 and 2023 seasons and was fined and placed on probation for three years.
+Urgo received a two-year show cause penalty.

+On April 3, 2025, the school named UC Riverside head coach Mike Magpayo the team's new head coach.

 Previous season

 The Rams finished the 2023–24 season 13–20, 6–12 in A-10 play, to finish for a three-way tie for 10th place.
 As a No. 12 seed in the Atlantic 10 tournament they defeated Davidson in the first round before losing in the second round to VCU.